...

 Step 1: Review of Design Documentation

-In the realm of manufacturing, each product is a testament to its design.
+In manufacturing, each product is a testament to its design.
 The first step of the FAI process, the review of design documentation, is crucial in setting the foundation for the entire manufacturing process, thereby dictating the outcome.

 1. Understanding the Design

-Delving into the design documents is like reading a story—the story of the product that’s about to be brought to life.
-These documents paint a picture of the product in its entirety, guiding the manufacturing team about the expectations from the finished product.
+Delving into the design documents is like reading a story—the product’s story about to be brought to life.
+These documents paint a picture of the product, guiding the manufacturing team about the expectations from the finished product.

-• Engineering Drawings: These are graphical representations of the product, providing the geometric features that define the product.
-It includes all the essential dimensions, tolerance limits, and the product’s orientation.
+• Engineering Drawings are graphical representations of the product, providing the geometric features that define it.
+They include all the essential dimensions, tolerance limits, and the product’s orientation.

 • CAD Models: Computer-Aided Design (CAD) models offer a 3D view of the product, offering a comprehensive perspective.
 These models can be rotated and viewed from different angles, providing a deeper understanding of the product’s intricacies.